renatolinsjr/frontend-challenge-cuponeria/README.md

 ## Note

-- I didn’t put the carousel on the mobile version because I thought a carousel with 20 items wasn’t good.
+- I didn’t put the carousel on the mobile version because with my tests, a carousel with 20 items wasn’t good cause it was taking too much time to see all products.

 - I used Material-ui as my components library because it makes creation very fast and also helps a lot in the responsive part.